 Photosynthetic Pigments: Definition, Meaning Types, Examples, Functions

-These are the light-absorbing molecules used to coordinate the photosynthetic process.
+Photosynthetic pigments are the light-absorbing molecules used to enhance the process of photosynthesis.
 Photosynthetic pigments include, mainly, chlorophyll a, chlorophyll b, carotenoids, and phycobilins, contained in the chloroplast of plant cells and other photosynthetic organisms.
 They capture light energy at specific wavelengths and convert it into chemical energy used to power the synthesis of glucose from carbon dioxide and water.

-Photosynthetic pigments are a requirement for high photosynthetic efficiency since they capture light energy and trigger the process by which it is converted into chemical energy.
+Photosynthetic pigments are required to increase the photosynthetic efficiency since they capture light energy and trigger the process by which it is converted into chemical energy.
 Chlorophyll a is the main photosynthetic pigment capturing light energy and passing it on in a form that the plant can use.
 Carotenoids and chlorophyll b broaden the wavelength range absorbed and protect against photodamage.
-These are the pigments that if missing, plants would not be able to adequately harness the energy of sunlight; therefore, the energy production and growth would be reduced.
+If missing, plants would not be able to adequately harness the energy of sunlight and therefore, the energy production and growth would be reduced.

 Chlorophylls are the major photosynthetic pigments involved in the absorption of light energy.
 They participate in light-dependent photosynthetic reactions, converting light energy into chemical energy.